WinstonZhang2008/BSE-Student-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+For my first milestone, I got the robot to move forward, move backwards, move left, move right, and stop.
+For my second milestone, I have gotten my robot to somewhat track the ball.
+However, it still needs some work, as it can only move left or right slightyly while tracking the ball.
+The camera is also working and it is able to track the ball.

+Components I have added
+  - Camera: It tracks the ball.
+Once the ball is on the camera, it creates a rectangle around the ball so it is easier to follow, and the code revolves around this.
+  - Ultrasonic sensors: I haven't gotten it to work, but I have attached them.
+They tell the distance that the object is from the sensor.
+The sensor releases an ultrasonic wave that bounces off the object and back, and it can calculate the distance by the amount of time it takes to come back.
+My ultrasonic sensors tell the distance right now, but they are not very accurate.
+  - Breadboard: The breadboard is a good way to create my circuits on, and it helped me link my ultrasonic sensors to the Raspberry Pi computer using resistors and wires.
+Breadboards are a great way to create circuits and test them withouth having to solder.

+So far, I have started on the ball tracking part and finished with my camera code and movement code.
+A challenge I faced was getting the camera working.
+I didn't install it correctly and was not careful with it, so I messed up the pins and ruined the connection between the camera and the Raspberry Pi.
+Because of this, I had to get a new camera and install everything all over again.
+Also, the wires for my ultrasonic sensors were not long enough to reach thre front of the car so I had to redo the wires a couple times.
+My next step is to get the robot fully functioning and tracking the ball, while also adding my modifications.
+I will add an LED that shines green if the ball is less than a certain distance away, and red if they are further.

 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TY900STlwPE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My project is a ball tracking robot.
 What it does is pretty straightfoward, it tracks a ball and follows it.
-It consists of a Raspberry Pi Computer, wheels, a L298N motor driver, DC motors, 2 battery packs, and a camera.
+It consists of a Raspberry Pi Computer, wheels, a L298N motor driver, DC motors, and two battery packs.

 Components
   - Raspberry Pi Computer: This is the brain of the robot/car.
 It processes code and tells the car what to do.
 It has a 40 pin pinout, heat sinks, a USBC input, 2 mini HDMIs, 4 USB inputs, and an HDMI input